-Figure 3.9^{10} shows the positive real numbers which can be represented exactly by an 8 bit floating point number encoded in the IEEE-754 format11, and the distance between successive floating point numbers.
+Figure ?? shows the positive real numbers which can be represented exactly by an 8 bit floating point number encoded in the IEEE-754 format, and the distance between successive floating point numbers.
 We show two encodings using (1,2,5) and (1,3,4) bits to encode (sign, exponent, mantissa) respectively.

 For each distinct value of the exponent, the successive floating point representations lie on a straight line with constant slope.
-As the exponent increases, larger values are represented, but the distance between successive values increases; this can be seen on the right.
-The marked single point discontinuity at 0x10 and 0x20 occur when e leaves the denormalised region and the encoding of m changes.
-We have also plotted a fixed point representation for comparison; fixed point and integer representations appear as straight lines - the distance between points is always constant.
+As the exponent increases, larger values are represented, but the distance between successive values increases9.